 Therefore, with time, they realized that manual processes became rather challenging for the company.

-- Using paper-based record-keeping system resulted in higher chances of human error.
+- Using a paper-based record-keeping system resulted in higher chances of human error.

 - Managers had to conduct, track, and maintain daily, weekly, monthly, and annual reviews and forms manually, which wasted a lot of time.